JelteF/derive_more/doc/into_iterator.md

 # Enums

-Deriving `IntoITe` is not supported for enums.
+Deriving `IntoIterator` is not supported for enums.